 fi

-This Bash script reads the content of password.txt file and attempts to find a password associated with Linux.
+This Bash script reads the content of the password.txt file and attempts to find a password associated with Linux.
 It uses the grep command to search for a line containing “Linux :” and then employs awk to extract the password field following the colon.

 After the user addition attempt, the script checks the exit status of the useradd command.
 If the exit status is 0, it prints a success message indicating that the user was added; otherwise, it prints a failure message.